teambit/docs/docs/tutorials/bit-angular-tutorial.md

 That is it.
 A change was moved between the two projects.
 Your application is running with an updated component.

 To learn more read the [Bit for Angular guidelines and best practices](https://docs.bit.dev/docs/angular-guidelines.html).
-For questions or help, don't hesitate to [get in touch](https://gitter.im/bit-src/Bit).

 Happy coding!